nischhal-hub/anipedia/README.md

 * Get details of the selected anime.
 * Add and remove the anime to your favorite list.

+First clone it and do as following: npm i && npm start

 [Visit the website.](https://anipedianp.netlify.app/)